CopterExpress/clover/docs/en/selfcheck.md

 ## <span>selfcheck</span>.py

-Utility `selfcheck.py` is part of `clever` package, and automatically tests the main aspects of the ROS platform and the PX4.
+The `selfcheck.py` utility script is part of the `clever` package; it performs automated tests of the main aspects of the ROS platform and PX4.
 The utility is pre-installed on [the Raspberry Pi image](image.md).

 In order to run it, enter the following command in [the Raspberry Pi console](ssh.md):